salahfarzin/api-microservice/README.md

-# api-microservice
+# Simple API for a microservice

-Clean Architecture API Microservice
+Based on Gin framework